 Saute vegetable mixture in 1 tablespoon butter in a saucepan over medium-high heat, season with salt and pepper, and cook until moisture evaporates, 15 minutes.
 Add tomato paste; cook until dry, 2 minutes.
 Deglaze pan with wine and cook until dry, 2 minutes.
 Transfer mixture to a bowl; cool to room temperature, 15 minutes.

 Mash 1 stick butter, vegetable mixture, basil, and zest in a bowl; season with salt and pepper.

 Stuff chicken breasts by placing a quarter of the filling in the center of each pounded breast.
 Fold the end of the breast over the filling, tuck in the sides, then continue rolling until the filling is covered.
-Tightly wrap the stuffed breast in plastic wrap, then repeat stuffing and wrapping with remaining breasts.
-Chill breasts at least one hour, as long as overnight, or freeze until just firm.
+Tightly wrap the stuffed chicken breast in plastic wrap, then repeat stuffing and wrapping with remaining breasts.
+Chill breasts at least one hour, as long as overnight or freeze just until firm.

-Bread the chicken by first dredging in 1/4 cup flour, then dipping into the beaten egg, and finally rolling in the panko bread crumbs, pressing to coat.
+Bread the chicken by first dredging in flour, then dipping in beaten egg and finally rolling in the panko bread crumbs, pressing to coat.
 At this point, the crumbs need to adhere to the chicken.
-Wrap the breaded breasts in plastic wrap and chill to set the coating, at least one hour or up to 3 hours.
+Wrap the breaded breasts in plastic wrap and chill to set the coating at least one hour or up to 3 hours.

 Fry all the stuffed breasts until browned on both sides in 1/2-inch of canola oil heated to 375 degrees, 5-7 minutes.
 After browning, transfer breasts to a rack set over a baking sheet and transfer to the oven preheated to 450 degrees.
 Roast stuffed breasts until an instant-read thermometer inserted into the chicken registers 165 degrees, 15-20 minutes.